Big Ramsey Degrees of Countable Ordinals: Big Ramsey Degrees of omega d

 \case{4} Now suppose $\numpoints \geq 1$ and $d = 1$.
 To ensure criterion~\ref{cr:index-ordering} of Definition~\ref{def:coloring-rule}, each of the $\numpoints$ variables $\commonconst_{\inumpoints,0}$ can only form one \crule $\commonconst_{1,0} < \commonconst_{2,0} < \cdots < \commonconst_{\numpoints,0}$ of size $\numpoints$ so $P_{\numpoints}\left(\numpoints, \om^d\right) = 1$ and $P_p\left(\numpoints, \om^d\right) = 0$ for $p \neq \numpoints$.
 This proves the sixth and seventh cases of the result.

 \case{5} Finally, consider $\numpoints \geq 1, d \geq 2$.
-By the definition of a \crulenospace, because $\numpoints \cdot d > 0,$ there are no \crules of size $p=0.$ We prove this final case by showing that the process described below creates all possible \crules of an expression.
+By the definition of a \crulenospace, because $\numpoints \cdot d > 0,$ there are no \crules of size $p=0.$ This proves the eighth case of the result.
+We prove the final case by showing that the process described below creates all possible \crules of an expression.

 Let $\numpoints \geq 1$, $d \geq 2$, and $p \geq 1$ be naturals.
-Let $1 \leq \inumpoints \leq \numpoints$ and $0 \leq s \leq p-1$ be naturals.
+Let $1 \leq m \leq \numpoints$ and $0 \leq s \leq p-1$ be naturals.
 As we proceed through the process, we work with an example of $\numpoints = 4$, $d = 5$, $p=13$, $m=2$, and $s=5$.

 We create \crules of size $p$ by combining $P_s \left( m,\om^{d-1} \right)$ \crules of size $s$ and $P_{p-1-s} \left( \numpoints-m,\om^d \right)$ \crules of size $p-1-s$, with $\binom{p-1}{s}$ \crules derived from each pair.